 GEP, Major, Minor, Elective credit.
 A study of the institutions and functioning of the American foreign policy/national security decision-making as well as of selected topics of the Cold War and contemporary events.
 Cross-listed with HST 455.
-Offered alternate years.
 Writing Intensive.
 Non-European/non-Anglophone.